YSSC Year 9 Cohort’s Entrepreneurial Talent

 YSSC is built on doing school differently.
 One aspect of that, is our focus on project based learning approaches and building of Entrepreneurial skills.
 To bring these opportunities to fruition, our College has been working with Nicole Dyson and the team at Future Anything.
 The student’s this term were investigating the driving stimulus:

-“As an entrepreneur, pitch an innovative solution that makes the world a safer place from climatic events, human impact and/or natural disasters”.
+“As an entrepreneur, pitch an innovative solution that makes the world a safer place from climatic events, human impact and/or natural disasters”. - Who were the main organisers?

-Our organisers were the year 9 students and our year 9 teachers.
+Our organisers were the year 9 students and our year 9 teachers. - Who were the judges?

 Christoph McLeod – who is currently the General Manager for Holdfast Management, which operates 6 McDonald’s restaurants in Logan, employing over 700 local employees and many of our YSSC students!
 He started working in the restaurants when he was 14 to earn extra pocket money and quickly rose to management positions, where he developed a passion for working with people and helping his team members to achieve the best versions of themselves, something Christoph take a lot of pride in.
 He completed his Bachelor of Business in 2015 and subsequently accepted the position as General Manager.
 Being part of his local community, through sponsoring events, community groups, sports teams and schools is an aspect of his job that Christoph thoroughly enjoys.